SolemmaLLC/ClimateStudioDocs/docs/Location.rst

 **Display size:** Changes the relative size of the North arrow compared to other scene objects

-The default site is the TMY3 file for Boston, Logan International Airport.
+The default site is the Boston, Logan International Airport.
 To select another file, left-click on the file selector icon next to the name of the current TMY file.
 A `search dialog`_ should pop up.